facebookresearch/mmf/docs/source/tutorials/challenge.md

 To check your results, go in 'My submissions' section and select 'Validation Phase' and click on 'Result file'.

-Now, you can either edit the LoRRA model to create your own model on top of it or create your own model inside Pythia to beat LoRRA in challenge.
+Now, you can either edit the LoRRA model to create your own model on top of it or create your own model inside MMF to beat LoRRA in challenge.